 I am particularly saddened by the murder of David Dorn, a retired police captain, who got shot dead by looters as he was protecting his business.
 I’ve seen whole streets, absolutely burned down, and residents unable to get medicine and food in a timely manner.

 And you know who is suffering from this?
-Black people.
+Black people (as well as Whites, Asians, etc- no one benefits from BLM except the self righteous).
 Yes, David Dorn was a black man.
 Those streets, looted in Minneapolis?
 Neighbourhoods with a strong African-American presence, and many of the businesses that burned down were owned by Blacks.
 Even social housing and the post office were not immune to the rampage by the riots.

 This is exactly why I am not saying Black Lives Matter on social media.
 Yes, of course I care about black people.
 Duh.
 Regardless of your race, your life matters.
 But I refuse to use words that are tied up with so much mayhem and destruction, and are underlined by hypocrisy.

 If you want to say ‘Black Lives Matter’ I will not stop you.
 And you won’t stop me from not using those words either.
 We all have choices in this world, and sometimes, people are going to make some that the mob doesn’t like.

 It makes me sad that ‘the mob’ have high positions in journalism, publishing, politics, finance and education.
 How can art, let alone society, thrive?
 When even voicing the unpopular opinion gets you shouted at, fired, doxxed and vilified?

 I have every reason to believe that the mob is capable of breaking book deals.
 And as a writer, that terrifies me.

 Self-censorship refers to an individual making a choice to remain silent and not voice their opinions out of fear or a desire for approval.
 Often, societies, particularly Western democracies, have ‘fashionable’ beliefs.